Protecting children in humanitarian action

 Children recruited by armed forces

 UNICEF is a global leader for child protection in emergencies.
-We partner with governments, international organizations, and communities themselves to keep children from harm’s way, support girls and boys at risk, monitor grave violations, and provide care and protection for children who have experienced abuse or violence.
-We also develop evidence-based technical standards, guidance and advocacy strategies to support child protection workers on the ground.
+We partner with governments, international organizations, and communities themselves to keep children from harm’s way and support those who have experienced violence or abuse.
+We also develop evidence-based technical standards, guidance and advocacy strategies to arm child protection workers on the ground.

 Our efforts focus on: